 Buying gifts for the pastry fanatic you know isn't particularly hard: As with any purchase for a cook of any kind, you'll want to consider utility and necessity first, after which you can turn to the demands of whimsy and fun.
-If you know someone who's just starting out on their baking adventures, spring for some basic items that they might not know they need—sure, they may own cake pans, but do they have the super-deep anodized aluminum ones that Stella recommends to promote tall, pale, fluffy layers and prevent doming?
+If you know someone who's just starting out on their baking adventures, spring for some basic items that they might not know they need.
 Even a nice rimmed baking sheet can be a very thoughtful gift, if it's one that your budding baker doesn't own yet.
 If your giftee is an old hand at pastry, try something like a high-quality vanilla extract in a pretty bottle, or maybe a Serious Eats apron—whimsical, fun, and necessary.

 We've got way more than a baker's dozen of gift suggestions for you, but here, we'll take the opportunity to highlight some of our favorites.